-Communicating with Children about Illness
+Communicating with Children and Your Partner about Illness

-When someone has a serious illness, it affects the entire family.
-While some illnesses can be very complicated and hard to understand, it is better to discuss it with your family than to avoid communicating or acting as if life were normal.
+When someone has brain cancer, it affects the entire family.
+Though it is a complicated disease to understand and describe, it is better to discuss it with your family than to avoid communicating or acting as if life were normal.
 Children of almost any age sense when something is wrong, and they need to understand what is happening.

-No matter what their age, there are ways to communicate with children about illness, treatment, and, if necessary, life and death.
+No matter what their age, there are ways to communicate with children about cancer, treatment, and, if necessary, life and death.
 This chapter will give you strategies for talking with children of various ages about a loved one's illness.
+Cancer can also cause difficulties in your relationship with your partner or spouse.
+Here you will find some suggestions for how to be open with one another during this time.

-How to Speak with Your Children about Illness

-hen children witness someone in their family with a serious illness, it is scary for them and it can cause emotional stress.
+Orientation to Caregiving CHAPTER 5 / PAGE 5.1 How to Speak with Your Children about Cancer hen children witness someone in their family with a serious illness, it is scary for them and it can cause emotional stress.
 Recent research suggests that children often suspect that something is wrong even before they are told of the diagnosis.
-It is common for parents to underestimate their children's need for difficult information and preparation, resulting in children feeling less control and more afraid.1
+It is common for parents to underestimate their children's need for difficult information and preparation, resulting in children feeling less control and more afraid1.

 As a parent, you can help your family overcome fears by explaining the situation in ways they understand and keeping them informed.
-However, the amount of information children want and need varies by developmental level, and can be different for children of the same age.2 This section has a chart of children's development by stage, including information about emotional development, communication and play techniques.
-These are suggestions to help you familiarize your child with what is going on and manage the anxiety they may have.3
+However, the amount of information children want and need varies by developmental level, and can be different for children of the same age2.
+This section has a chart of children's development by stage, including information about emotional development, communication, and play techniques.
+These are suggestions to help you familiarize your child with what is going on and manage the anxiety they may have3.